richie1988/Leader-Board/README.md

 # 📖 [Leaderboard] <a name="Leaderboard"></a>

-This the festival website it makes music lovers to follow there festivall and whats happening around the world Its Mobile vision app and can be accessed on the Mobile devices and Desktop
+This the leaderboard  website it makes sports lovers to recorad the scores from each teams sides Its Mobile vision app and can be accessed on the Mobile devices and Desktop

 **[leaderboard-App]** is a Mobile vision app that makes easier for Developers to chocase there projects